Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

 \subsubsection{Notation}

-In the following, we will drop the star-notation of the functions and simply use $f_1, .., f_L$.
-Furthermore we set $F_1 := f_1$, $F_j := f_j \circ .. \circ f_1$ for $j \geq 2$ such that $f^*(x) = F_L(x)$.
-We use a superscript notation $x^{(i)}$ to refer to the $i$-th component within the standard Euclidean vector representation, and use the same notation also for the components of functions, i.e.\ $f_j^{(i)}(x)$ denotes the $i$-th component of $f_j(x)$.
+In the following, we will drop the star-notation of the optimal functions and simply use $f_1, \ldots, f_L$.
+Furthermore we set $F_1 := f_1$, $F_j := f_j \circ \ldots \circ f_1$ for $j \geq 2$ such that $f(x)=f^*(x) = F_L(x)$.
+We use a superscript notation $x^{(i)}$ to refer to the $i$-th component in the standard Euclidean vector representation, and use the same notation also for the components of functions, i.e.\ $f_j^{(i)}(x)$ denotes the $i$-th component of $f_j(x)$.
 The setting of the representer theorem with the corresponding spaces is depicted in Figure \ref{fig:visualization_mappings}.
-As we will not focus on the inner domains $D_l$ and ranges $R_l$, they are not stated explicitly, but the dimensions $d_0, d_1, .., d_L$.
+As we will not focus on the inner domains $D_l$ and ranges $R_l$, they are not visualized explicitly, while the figure reports only the dimensions $d_0, d_1, \ldots, d_L$.